JimZhang37/cloud-developer-project-3-microservice/README.md

 # General Info

-This is the second task and fifth task to turn the app into docker and build the app in Travis CI.
-My target is to build docker images with docker-compose in travis ci and push these images to to dockerhub in travis ci.
-Then, I am running command `docker-compose up` in my local pc.
+This is the third task run the app in k8s.
+In previous tasks, I have built docker images with docker-compose in travis ci and push these images to to dockerhub in travis ci.
+I was able to run command `docker-compose up` in my local pc to launch the app.

 # Tasks
 ## Task 1: